CloudCannon/astro-starter/README.md

 The placeholder Bookshop components show how to configure your components to control inputs and previews in CloudCannon.

+### Markdown Styles

+Markdown toolbar has all the options supported in the rich text editor, along with stylings to make them work.
+See the CloudCannon [Docs](https://cloudcannon.com/documentation/articles/configure-your-rich-text-editors/) for more information.

 ### CSS Variables

 Shows how to set global CSS variables in Astro, to set commonly used values like `pagePadding`, and `pageContainer`.